HomeDirectoriesThe Power of Google Business Profile: More Than Just a Listing

 Did you know?

-According to Google Support forums, verification issues can significantly impact your profile’s visibility and performance.
-Regular checks of your verification status are required, especially if you have multiple locations.
+According to Google Support forums, verification issues can significantly affect your profile’s visibility and performance.
+Check your verification status regularly, especially if you have multiple locations.

-One of the most valuable yet underutilized aspects of Google Business Profile is its sturdy analytics platform.
-The Insights dashboard provides a wealth of data about how customers find and interact with your business, allowing you to make informed decisions about your marketing strategy.
+One of the most valuable yet underused parts of Google Business Profile is its analytics platform.
+The Insights dashboard provides a wealth of data about how customers find and interact with your business, so you can make informed decisions about your marketing.

 Customer Engagement Checklist: